NixOS: For developers

 Contents

-thought I’d dive into my experience with development on NixOS
+thought I’d dive into my experience with development on NixOS.
+I failed my

 initial intention to come with a follow-up post in quick succession to the